humdrum-tools/humdrum-documentation/guide/ch27/index.md

 `text` *inputfile*` | extract -i '**text' ...`

-Then we would translate the words using our \"emotionality\" script, eliminate everything other than data records, and calculate the numerical statistics:
+Then we would translate the words using our "emotionality" script, eliminate everything other than data records, and calculate the numerical statistics: